 Israel has evolved into a key source market for Central Macedonia with nearly 1 million Israelis holidaying in the region last year attracted primarily by Thessaloniki’s Jewish history.

-According to feedback from this year’s International Mediterranean Tourism Market (ΙΜΤΜ) held in Tel Aviv, earlier this month, Israeli travelers also showed an increase in interest in outdoor and adventure activities.
+According to feedback from this year’s International Mediterranean Tourism Market (ΙΜΤΜ) held in Tel Aviv, earlier this month, Israeli travellers also showed an increase in interest in outdoor and adventure activities.

 Authorities are already promoting the region through participation in a number of international expos as well as through the organization of workshops and events in France and Bulgaria.